-15% of the "global datasphere" (quantification of the amount of data created, captured, and replicated across Integration with stal the world) is currently real-time.
-That Integration with oth number is growing quickly both in absolute terms and as a percentage.
+15% of the "global datasphere"

+- Load balancing 0 - Integration with sta the world) is currently real-time.
+That 0 - Integration with oth number is growing quickly both in 0 absolute terms and as a percentage.

 MLib

 MLib rolls in a lot of classic machine learning algorithms.
 We barely have time to touch upon this interesting topic today, but they include: